 Fear Makes People do Terrible Things…

 What does a child or an emotionally immature person do when faced with the loss of something?
 They act out of fear.
 The entertainment industry has been acting like a spoiled child for years, trying to stop the inevitable wave of change that technology has birthed.
 In the golden age of the recording and film industries they had it all: money, power, and prestige.
 Wanting to maintain their status quo, they’ve let fear instead of innovation drive their actions.
 Instead of embracing change (you can’t really stop it) these industries have slowly driven nail after nail into their own coffins.
 Now, they’ve used their power and influence to back two bills that have the potential to radically change the internet forever.
-These bills, if passed, will drive more death nails, but not just into the coffins of the supporting industries, but rather into the entire online community and economy.
-These are bad bills and must be stopped.

 But Shouldn’t we Stop Piracy?

 Yes.
 Piracy has always been with us.
 Before the internet people made illegal copies of albums by recording them to cassette tapes.
 Whatever technology existed people took advantage of it.
 However, with each step up the technology ladder, as piracy became easier, so did the distribution channels and connectivity between these industries and consumers.
 Imagine where we’d be if these industries had embraced these channels instead of acting out of fear?